edwardcallow/tesco-jargon/b.md

 > ![Checkouts](assets/images/tag-checkouts.png)

 #### Basket checkout
-A checkout designed for customers with fewer than 10 items of shopping, that are placed straight into a bag once they have been scanned at the checkout.
+Checkout designed for customers with fewer than 10 items of shopping, that are placed straight into a bag once they have been scanned at the checkout.
 > Previously known as express checkout.
 > ![Checkouts](assets/images/tag-checkouts.png)

 #### Benefits and concerns (Bs and Cs)
-An agenda item in a Tesco meeting where everyone shares what they think the benefits from the meeting were, and any concerns.
+Agenda item in a Tesco meeting where everyone shares what they think the benefits from the meeting were, and any concerns.

 #### Best sellers
 > See [products that matter most (PTMM)](p.md#products-that-matter-most-ptmm).